myStitch14/Grate/README.md

 * `Rockets` - **Press the grip button** to spawn a rocket in each hand that boosts you around.
 * `Wall Run` - Allows you to seamlessly transition between running on floors, walls, and ceilings!
 Push off to revert to normal movement.
 * `Zipline` - **Press the grip button** to spawn a zipline launcher. **Press and release the trigger** to fire a zipline.
-* `Portals` - Equips you with an Aperture Science Handheld Portal Device, which allows you to place portals by **pressing grip to spawn the device in your hand**, then **A/B to place portals**.
 * `Double Jump` - Allows you to double jump.
 When midair, **press A/B on your right controller** to jump again.
 * `Climb` - By pressing **grip**, you can grab/climb terrain, objects, etc!
 ### Physics